lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/prdR0xK.jpg)

-On your first Metamask login, your player will be created in the game ranking.
-In didakoo.com there is only one smart contract used for login, and it requires zero gas fees, meaning you don’t need ETH or tokens to start playing.
+In didakoo.com there is only one smart contract used for Metamask login, and it requires zero gas fees.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.

 ![Imgur Image](http://i.imgur.com/aWQApg7.jpg)